kishor-rajbanshi/laravel-cd-workflow/README.md

    - `PORT`: SSH port (usually 22).
    - `USERNAME`: Username for SSH access.

+5. **Configure Workflow**: Inside your project's .github/workflows directory, you should have a cd.yml file.
+Make sure it's configured to your specific needs.
+This workflow is triggered on pushes and pull requests to the main branch.

 ## Running the Workflow

 You can trigger the deployment workflow in several ways: